CassOnMars/TripleRatchet/README.md

-# Wolfpack-Double-Ratchet
+# Wolfpack-Triple-Ratchet

-An example implementation of the Double-Ratchet algorithm.
+An example implementation of the Triple-Ratchet algorithm, which extends the Double-Ratchet algorithm with a multiparty room context.
 This is not hardened for production use -- this is for educational purposes only.
 The Quilibrium codebase will include a hardened version (among other cryptography).

 ## Differences from Signal's Double-Ratchet